Totalus/video-text-extractor/README.md

 - Increase frame interval (--interval 1000 or higher)
 - Enable blur filtering and deduplication
 - Process smaller section of video for testing

-## License

-This project is open source and available for use and modification.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.